EarlyWarningProject/2014-Statistical-Risk-Assessment/README.md

 cpg-statrisk-2014
 =================

-R scripts for generating statistical forecasts of onsets of state-led mass killing episodes described in this post on my blog, Dart-Throwing Chimp:
+R scripts for generating statistical forecasts of onsets of state-led mass killing episodes described in this post on Jay Ufelder's blog, Dart-Throwing Chimp:

 http://wp.me/p1domH-1kD